jbush001/NyuziProcessor/README.md

     brew install cmake bison swig imagemagick sdl2 emacs ninja

-*This will also work with MacPorts if that is installed on your system, but you will need to tweak the package names*
+*Alternatively, you could use [MacPorts](https://www.macports.org/) if that is installed on your system, but you will need to change some of the package names*

 You may optionally install [GTKWave](http://gtkwave.sourceforge.net/) for analyzing waveform files.

-Many LLVM tools will fail to build if their dependent packages are too old.
-If you haven't updated MacPorts in a while, you may need to update to get newer
-packages:

-    sudo port selfupdate
-    sudo port upgrade outdated

 ### Windows